syrkis/miiii/paper/main.typ

     image("finding.svg", width: 110%),
     image("finding2.svg", width: 110%),
   ),
   caption: [Representation of active frequencies (as per the FFT) of the transformer block neurons throught training (top).
-Variance of frequency activations, and number of frequencies about a threshold of $omega > mu + 2 sigma$ (bottom)], )<finding>
+Variance of frequency activations, and number of frequencies above a threshold of $omega > mu + 2 sigma$ (bottom)], )<finding>